A Comprehensive Investigation of Gamma-Ray Burst Afterglows Detected by TESS: Introduction

 GRBs emit most of their radiation out in narrow conical-shaped jets \citep{Sar99} which can be described using a number of geometric parameters, most notably $\theta_{\rm obs}$, $\theta_{\rm c}$, and $\theta_{\rm w}$, as shown in Fig.~\ref{fig:GRB_Schematic}.
 These represent the angles measured from the burst axis to the observer, jet core, and outermost jet boundary respectively.
 The majority of the energy released by GRBs is concentrated within the region defined by the jet core, $\theta_{\rm c}$, whereas beyond the boundary, $\theta_{\rm w}$, the energy emission is virtually negligible.
 Consequently, in general $\theta_{\rm obs} < \theta_{\rm w}$.

 Beyond their geometric properties, GRBs are also described by their durations and energies.
 The duration of a GRB is quantified using the parameter $T_{90}$, which is defined as the time interval during which the cumulative number of detected photons increases from 5$\%$ to 95$\%$ of the total recorded counts \citep{Kou93}.
 Based on this definition, GRBs are classed into two subcategories: short ($T_{90} \le 2\,$s) and long ($T_{90} > 2\,$s).
-The former are attributed to merger events between extremely compact celestial bodies \citep{Eic89}, such as neutron stars or black holes.
-There has been significant evidence over the past decade to support this hypothesis - most notably the detection of a short GRB accompanying the gravitational wave event GW170817 \citep{Abb17}.
+The former have generally been attributed to merger events between extremely compact celestial bodies \citep{Eic89}, such as neutron stars or black holes.
+There has been significant evidence over the past decade to support this hypothesis - most notably the detection of a short GRB accompanying the gravitational wave event GW170817 \citep{Abb17} and kilonova AT 2017gfo.

-Long GRBs, constituting approximately 70$\%$ of all GRB detections \citep{Kou93}, are thought to arise from an entirely different process than short GRBs.
+Long GRBs constitute approximately 70$\%$ of all GRB detections and have durations that can range up to several minutes, with an average $T_{90}$ of $\sim 20\,$s \citep{Kou93}.
 Because these events have a strong correlation with galaxies exhibiting high rates of star formation, they are strongly associated with hypernovae explosions, resulting from the core collapse of supermassive stars \citep{Woo93}.
-The duration of these bursts can range up to several hundred seconds, having an average $T_{90}$ of $\sim 20\,$s.
-Unsurprisingly, their greater time spans and abundance make them easier to detect and study.
+However, recent studies have revealed a more significant overlap in progenitor systems than previously expected, with a supernova accompanying the short GRB200826A \citep{Zhang_2021, Ahumada_2021, Rossi22} and a kilonova accompanying the long GRB211211A \citep{Ras22, Tro22}.

-The prompt GRB emission is followed by an afterglow at longer wavelengths that persist on timescales ranging from minutes to months in rare cases \citep{Mes97}.
-These afterglows are powered by synchrotron emission as ultra-relativistic particles interact with and shock the circumburst medium (CBM) \citep{Gao15}.
-Due to their dependency on the CBM and inhomogeneous magnetic fields of the source, we can use detailed observations of afterglow light curves to deduce properties of the progenitor and surrounding region \citep{Wan18}.
+The prompt GRB emission is followed by an afterglow at longer wavelengths that persists on timescales ranging from minutes to months in rare cases \citep{Mes97}.
+These afterglows are generated during the interaction of the relativistic outflow and the circumburst medium (CBM), where external shocks decelerate the charged particles and release synchrotron radiation \citep{Piran}.
+Due to their dependency on the CBM and inhomogeneous magnetic fields around the source, we can use detailed observations of afterglow light curves to deduce properties of the progenitor and surrounding region \citep{Wan18}.
 Open-source packages such as \texttt{afterglowpy} can be used to model these properties \citep{Rya20}.